-The most important member of our team is your manager, and the most important agreement you as a musician will sign is an Artist Management Agreement.
+The most important member of our team is your manager.
+They are also the most important agreement you as a musician will sign is an Artist Management Agreement.
 Managers have never played a more important role in the music industry than they do today, and your manager will likely have a greater impact on your career than any other person on your team (besides Kurt Dahl).

 Why?
 Because they are involved in every single aspect of your career, from touring to releasing records to publishing.
 Your manager is the person who coordinates things between your record label, publicist, booking agent, publisher, and promoters.
 They are the quarterback of your music career, and if you are ready to take the next step in your music career, you probably need one.

-Here are 5 things to look for in an Artist Management Agreement:
+Here are 5 things to look for in an Artist Management Deal:

 1) How Long is the Term?